tschuehly/htmx-spring-workshop/README.md

 In this lab, we will catch Exception using a Spring Controller Advice and show them to the user in a nice form

-# Lab : Server Sent Events
+# Lab 9: Server Sent Events

+We will leverage the SSE capabilities of htmx to update our table live with the newest Users that are created.